seedstack/website/content/docs/seed/manual/jms/sending.md

 2. Specify the connection to use with the `@JmsConnection` annotation.
 3. Use the session to create the destination Queue or Topic.
 4. Transaction will be automatically committed or rolled back according to your `@Transactional` annotation.
-5. Session object is managed by SEED.
+5. Session object is managed by Seed.
 There is no need to care about thread-safe usage or closing it.
 6. To fine tune the Transaction, please refer to the transaction support documentation.

 Below is an example using a session to create a queue and send a TextMessage: